santheesh15/.-mystri-assessment/Mystri-Applicant-Assessments/track-b/docs/FUTURE_SCOPE.md

-# Future scope — Product 2 / 3 (not part of Track B grading)
+# Future scope — Product 2 / 3

 **Product 1 (DICM Core) is complete and submitted.** Everything below is a **planned roadmap** — not built, not verified by `product1/verify_product1.py`.